 Platelet Rich Fibrin (PRF) Treatment in Park City, UT

-For many years, the medical community has been acutely aware of the body’s natural regenerative qualities.
-Physicians across all fields, including orthopedics, dentistry, and sports medicine, have implemented protocols that work synergistically with the body.
-The use of platelet-rich fibrin (PRF) is common for promoting joint recovery and managing degenerative disease.
-It was only a matter of time before science discovered the value that PRF held for the body’s largest organ: the skin.
+The medical community has become increasingly aware of the body’s natural regenerative qualities when it comes to the evolution of natural skin and hair rejuvenation.
+Across all medical fields, which include dentistry, physicians have implemented protocols that work synergistically with the body.
+Common for promoting joint recovery and managing degenerative diseases, the use of platelet-rich fibrin (PRF) has proven its value to the body’s largest organ: the skin.

 What Is PRF?

 It has become increasingly popular in medical aesthetics to achieve a younger appearance through the use of one’s own cells.
 PRF is a fibrin matrix that promotes skin rejuvenation, wound healing and hair growth.
 PRF is composed of platelet cytokines, growth factors and cells that work together to create a three-dimensional tissue matrix to aid in the healing of soft tissue and regeneration of joint cartilage.